An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Related Work

 \subsection{Self-supervised Learning}

-Deep neural networks (\dnns) represent a class of machine learning models to learn high-level abstractions for complex data.
-In a predictive task, a \dnn $h_\theta$ (parameterized by $\theta$) encodes a function $h_{\theta}: \sR^n \rightarrow \sS^m$, where $n$ and $m$ denote the input dimensionality and the number of classes.
-A \dnn typically comprises two parts $h = g \circ f$ wherein $f$ is the encoder that extracts features (\mie, latent representations) from given inputs while $g$ is the classifier that maps such representations to output classes.
-Under the supervised setting, to train a \dnn $h$, the training algorithm uses a training set $\gD$, in which each instance $(x, y)$ comprises input $x$ and its ground-truth label $y$, and optimizes $h$'s parameters $\theta$ with respect to a loss function $\sE_{(x,y) \in \gD} \,\ell(h_\theta(x), y)$ (\meg, the cross entropy of $h_\theta(x)$ and $y$).

-However, supervised learning is inapplicable when data labeling is scarce or expensive (\meg, massive data crawled from the Web).
-Recently, self-supervised learning (\ssl) is emerging as a new paradigm for such settings.
-Using the supervisory signals from the data itself, \ssl trains a high-quality encoder $f$, which can then be integrated with a downstream classifier $g$ and fine-tuned with weak supervision to form the end-to-end model.
+Recent years are witnessing the striding advances of self-supervised learning (\ssl)\mcite{chen:2020:simple,moco,grill:2020:bootstrap, chen:2021:exploring}.
+Using the supervisory signals from the data itself, \ssl trains a high-quality encoder $f$ that extracts high-quality representations of given data, which can then be integrated with a downstream classifier $g$ and fine-tuned with weak supervision to form the end-to-end model $h = g \circ f$.
+In many tasks, \ssl attains performance comparable to supervised learning\mcite{grill:2020:bootstrap}.

-Conceptually, \ssl can be categorized as generative and contrastive \cite{jaiswal2020survey}.
-In this paper, we mainly focus on contrastive learning that performs representation learning by optimizing {\em alignment} -- aligning the latent representations of the same sample under varying data augmentations (\mie, ``positive pairs''), and/or {\em uniformity} -- separating the representations of the augmented views of different samples (\mie, ``negative pairs'').
-Below, we introduce three representative contrastive learning methods, as illustrated in Figure\mref{figure:contra}.

-\underline{\em SimCLR}\mcite{chen:2020:simple} maximizes the similarity of positive pairs relative to the similarity of negative pairs.
-Specifically, at each iteration, it performs randomly selected augmentations over each input to generate its ``augmented views''.
-For each input $x_i$, a pair of its augmented views $(x_i, x_i^\splus)$ forms a positive pair, while a set of augmented views of other inputs $\gN_{x_i}$ form its negative pairs.
-Let $z_i$ denote the latent representation of view $x_i$ (\mie, $z_i = f(x_i)$).\footnote{Strictly speaking, the {\em projector}, a small multi-layer perception network, is often applied on $f(x_i)$ to produce $z_i$, which is omitted for simplicity.} The contrastive loss of the pair $(x_{i}, x_{i}^\splus)$ is defined by the InfoNCE loss\mcite{infonce}: